chancholat/explain-icd/README.md

 ## Explainable Medical Coding

-We have copied the annotations from https://github.com/3mcloud/MDACE.
-It is not an attempt to steal credit from the authors, we just want to make the setup of the code as effortless as possible.
-If you use the annotations, remember to cite the authors:
+We have reuse lots of material from the work of Edin et. al. If you use the this work, remember to cite the authors:

 ```
 @misc{edinUnsupervisedApproachAchieve2024,